grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 Captain Percy was beginning to find it hard to imagine how there could be a dock that could handle a ship as large as the _Prospect_ in a residential part of the city like this, and she expressed her doubts to Sir Piero.

-"This is a short way," he told her, "we will come out in a larger channel soon, but it is longer around to follow that way all the way from the main channel."
+"This is a short way," he told her, "we will come out in a larger channel soon, but it is longer around to follow that way from the main channel."

 The _Prospect_, which so often felt like a small cramped place, suddenly seemed to take on enormous proportions relative to the huts around them.
 The bow was the length of dozens of huts put together, and from the sail they towered over the low thatched roofs that spread out on either side in a huge field of sprouted homes.
 The passage they were taking, cutting through the dense huts, reminded Percy of rowing a canoe on clear paths through reed patches in a wetland.